CodeYourFuture/curriculum/common-content/en/module/js1/anonymous-functions/index.md

 +++

-We learnt before that functions are written like this:
+We have seen functions written like this:

 ```js
 function convertToPercentage(decimalNumber) {